What if you could run more – while feeling stronger and getting far fewer injuries?

-In fact, if most runners incorporated just a few small changes to their training they’d see dramatic results with not only their running, but so many other areas of life.
+If runners made just a few small changes to their training (we’ll show you how with this medicine ball workout) they’d see dramatic results with their running – and so many other areas of life.

 Healthy running makes everything else seem easy, like climbing a few flights of stairs or keeping up with your kids.
 And the confidence you get from knowing you can attack your training plan with ease?
 Unparalleled.

 But healthy running can’t happen unless you build the proper foundation to run consistently.
 Sadly, staying healthy can be a challenge for runners.
 It’s estimated that every year, anywhere from 65-80% of runners get injured.

 Because running is a high impact sport that only emphasizes movement in one plane of motion, it’s not enough to make you a well-rounded athlete.
 And without a base of foundational strength and fitness, you’re far more likely to get injured.